-I made cake yesterday for Memorial Day.
+I made a cake this past Memorial Day.
 I had planned to make either jelly-filled cupcakes or a mostly-from-scratch two-layer cake with strawberry and whipped cream filling.
 With my rheumatoid arthritis (RA) flaring, I made a last-minute decision to make something involving a little less time standing.
 I started with a blue velvet box mix, hacked the heck out of it — milk, vanilla, mayonnaise, extra egg — plopped it into a 9×13 glass pan, and into the oven it went.

 I have spent several years forming a progressively worse image of my worth as a wife and, especially, as a mother.
 I view myself almost solely in terms of all of the things I can’t do.
-I get worried that if I’m not like those awesome moms who can balance 1,000 activities a day, Amelia will wish she had another mommy.
+I get worried that Amelia will wish she had another mommy if I’m not like those awesome moms who can balance 1,000 activities a day.
 On my worst days, I’ve crumbled and tearfully apologized to my family for being less than they deserve.
 The funny thing is neither my husband nor my daughter have ever given me any reason to feel like a failure.
 In fact, they are my biggest champions.
 They see me for who I am, and they know how hard I push to accomplish everything I can for them.
 It turns out the only person who thinks I’m not good enough is me.

-Talking to Amelia openly and honestly about both my struggles and my efforts to deal with them has helped her view herself in a more positive light.
-I suppose the ultimate stand against perfectionism is embracing who you are, warts and all, and striving to be the best version of yourself that you can be.
+Talking to Amelia openly and honestly about my struggles and my efforts to deal with them has helped her view herself in a more positive light.
+I suppose the ultimate stand against perfectionism is owning who you are, warts and all, and striving to be the best version of yourself that you can be.
 She is trying her best to embrace that message, and it shows.
 I’m so proud of her.

 That said, I am very much a work in progress.
-I still have times that I long to be someone who doesn’t need to worry so much about pacing myself and prioritizing what really matters.
+I still have times that I long to be someone who doesn’t need to worry about pacing myself and prioritizing what matters.
 There are still those moments when even though my body says stop, my brain urges me to keep going, and I end up in pain.
 I don’t think progress is ever a straight line.
 It is a road with the occasional speed bump.
-As long as I’m not defining myself by the speed bumps, I’ll be ok.
+As long as I’m not defining myself by the speed bumps, I’ll be OK.